2020 OOTL Constitution

 3.01 Rosters consist of 29-player major league/taxi squad, five-player minors/injured reserve, plus two prospect players as defined below.
 The Executive Committee must approve each roster prior to play.

-3.02 Only 25 players may be used per series, except injury replacements.
+3.02 [2020 Update] Only 26 players may be used per series, except injury replacements.
 This group must include at least two players rated for each infield position, five players rated for the outfield, and four pitchers with at least one available start.
-The remaining four major leaguers are placed on a taxi squad prior to each series.
-Each manager must notify each opponent before a given series which four players will be ineligible.
+The remaining three major league players are placed on a taxi squad prior to each series.
+Each manager must notify each opponent before a given series which three players will be ineligible.

-3.02a Each team is required to have a minimum of nine (9) pitchers on its active roster for each series.
+3.02a [2021 Update] Each team is required to have a minimum of ten (10) pitchers on its active roster for each series.

 3.03 Each team must have 162 pitching starts and adequate relief (relative to the scheduled number of games).

 3.04 Only players on rosters at the start of the season are eligible for use in that year’s games.